amiralda/event-website/README.md

 ## Show your support

-If you like this project you can support just by giving a Star.
+If you like this project you can support it just by giving it a Star.

 ## Acknowledgments